 - 1 14 oz can sweetened condensed milk NOT evaporated milk!

 - 1 1/2 cups cold water I use cold bottled water from fridge

-- 1 3.4 oz (smal box) Instant Vanilla Pudding I like Jello Brand "Instant Pudding and Pie Filling" mix sold in a box
+- 1 3.4 oz (smal box) Instant Vanilla Pudding (make sure it is INSTANT) I like Jello Brand "Instant Pudding and Pie Filling" mix sold in a box

 - 3 cups good quality heavy whipping cream, shaken I use Darigold or Winder Dairy